 Business wellness programs have resulted in:

-To qualify, for the credit an employer must submit an application to the Department of Public Health (DPH):
+In order to qualify for the credit, employers were required to submit an application to the Department of Public Health (DPH), which:

-The credit isn’t transferable or refundable.
+The EWPC isn’t transferable and it wasn't refundable.

 The EWPC may not reduce the corporate excise tax due below $456.

 The maximum amount of credits cannot exceed 50% of an employer's corporate excise, otherwise allowable in one tax year to a corporation.